CookThis fragrant golden soup is a perfect recipe for spring; butternut squash soup with lemon and tahini. Light and delicious.

 - 750 ml vegetable stock

-Cut the butternut squash in half lengthways, scoop out the seeds, and bake at GM4/180C/350F for about 30 mins until soft.
-No need for a tray, just put the squash cut side up on the oven shelf.
+Cut the butternut squash in half lengthwise and scoop out the seeds.
+Bake at GM4/180°C/350°F for about 30 mins until soft.
+There's no need for a tray.
+Just put the squash cut side up on the oven shelf.

-Simmer for 5 mins, and blend either with a food processor or with a stick blender.
+Simmer for 5 mins, and blend in a food processor or with a stick blender.

 If you love velvet smooth soups you may like my spiced pumpkin, carrot and sweet potato soup